2002 – 03 Season

 The Jobsite Theater continues its successful lineage of Halloween productions (Clive Barker’s The History of the Devil, Dracula) while collaborating with The Center Theater Company to bring you Titus Andronicus – Shakespeare’s bloodiest and most macabre play.
 Set in the aftermath of a bloody conflict between the Romans and the Goths, Titus Andronicus tells the story of an honorable warrior who returns home to find his country – and family – caught in a web of political unrest and personal upheaval.
 Thrills and chills as well as unexpected delights are guaranteed in this vengeful world of murder and madness.
 When we say “Give ’em a hand,” we mean it!

-The Bible: The Complete Word of God (abridged)
+The Bible: The Complete Word Of God (Abridged)

 By Adam Long, Reed Martin & Austin Tichenor